NFMT Remix transparent

 Enterprise Asset Management (EAM) Systems

-• Asset lifecycle management: EAM systems support the entire lifecycle of assets, from acquisition and installation to maintenance, repair and disposal, enabling facility managers to maximize asset performance and ROI.
+• Asset lifecycle management: EAM systems span asset acquisition, maintenance, repair and disposal to maximize performance and ROI.

 • Predictive maintenance: EAM software leverages data analytics and predictive maintenance algorithms to identify potential equipment failures before they occur, minimizing downtime and optimizing maintenance schedules.

-• Compliance management: EAM systems help ensure regulatory compliance by maintaining accurate records of asset inspections, certifications and maintenance activities, reducing the risk of penalties or fines.
+• Compliance management: EAM systems ensure compliance by tracking inspections, certifications and maintenance to avoid fines.

 Internet of Things (IoT) Sensors